PLEASE NOTE: FESTIVAL DATES FOR 2023 ARE CURRENTLY TENTATIVE.

 The mission of Outfest Fusion is not only to amplify these voices but also provide access and resources specific to the needs of the QTBIPOC community.
 The programming at Outfest Fusion exists to directly close and challenge the systemic access gap for LGBTQIA+ people of color.

-Films should be of interest to the queer and POC communities.
+Films should center the queer and trans BIPOC communities.
 We are seeking narrative, documentary, experimental, and animated films (features and shorts, as well as series).
 Upon acceptance, Outfest will provide information on the exhibition format needed.

-Rough cuts and works-in-progress are eligible for submission if the completed film will be ready for QC by February 1st, 2021.
+Rough cuts and works-in-progress are eligible for submission if the completed film will be ready for QC by February 13, 2023.
 The screener copy should have a title card that labels it as a “Rough Cut” and specifies what is missing (i.e. temp sound, needs color correction, etc).

-By submitting your work to Outfest, you grant to Outfest a non-exclusive license to use an excerpt of your submission, if accepted, of up to two minutes in length, for promotional purposes only in perpetuity.
+By submitting your work to Outfest, you grant to Outfest a non-exclusive license to use an excerpt of your submission, if accepted, of up to two minutes in length, for promotional purposes only, in perpetuity.

 Still photos from your work are requested with your submission and are required for all films selected for the festival.
 Good stills make a difference in film placement and press coverage, particularly for short films.
 Even the shortest short can get press coverage or festival prominence with a captivating still.
 Stills must be in TIFF or JPEG format and 300dpi.